U53RW4R3/RemoteKeyStrokes/README.md

 #### Requirements for Wayland (This is limited to KDE Desktop Environment)

 This includes dependencies to compile `kdotool`.
+I tried to find the universal program to match window names but so far only KDE works.

 For Debian-based distros.